WGUNDERWOOD/wgunderwood.github.io/index.markdown

 ## Teaching

-I am an Assistant Instructor for the Princeton Fall 2020 class
+I am an Assistant in Instruction for the Princeton Fall 2020 class
 [ORF 363: Computing and Optimization](http://aaa.princeton.edu/orf363),
 taught by